influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 Starting in version 1.5, the InfluxDB OSS `backup` utility provides:

-* Option to run backup and restore functions on an online, or live, database.
+* Option to run backup and restore functions on online (live) databases.
-* Backup and restore functions for single or multiple databases, along with optional filtering based on data point timestamps.
+* Backup and restore functions for single or multiple databases, along with optional timestamp filtering.
-* Data imports from [InfluxDB Enterprise](/enterprise_influxdb/latest/) clusters
+* Data can be imported from [InfluxDB Enterprise](/enterprise_influxdb/latest/) clusters
 * Backup files that can be imported into an InfluxDB Enterprise database.

 > **Note:** Note: This section covers the InfluxDB OSS backup/restore utility.
 If you are using an InfluxDB Enterprise cluster, see [Backing up and restoring in InfluxDB Enterprise](/enterprise_influxdb/v1.5/administration/backup-and-restore/) in the InfluxDB Enterprise documentation.